Anyline/anyline-ocr-react-native-module/README.md

 | onError | function |  \*required  | The onError function will be called when the AnylinePlugin encounters an error.
 Handle the error messages in this method. |

 ### config
-Stringified JSON with all the configurations, detailed information[`here`](https://documentation.anyline.io/toc/view_configuration/index.html).
+Stringified JSON with all the configurations, detailed information [here](https://documentation.anyline.io/toc/view_configuration/index.html).

 ### scanMode
 Available settings: (“ANALOG_METER”, “DIGITAL_METER”, “DOCUMENT”, “BARCODE”, “ANYLINE_OCR”, “MRZ”)